 - A small amount of an allergen is injected into the skin.

 - A healthcare provider watches closely for redness, swelling, or other signs of irritation.
 This usually takes about 20 minutes.

 - Possible allergens are taped to the skin for 48 hours (2 days).

-- After 3 to 4 days (72 to 96 hours), a healthcare provider looks at the area to check for signs of infection.
+- After 3 to 4 days (72 to 96 hours), a healthcare provider looks at the area to check for signs of a delayed allergic reaction.